 People who take Ativan should discuss their use of alcohol with their doctor.

 (Revised 2014) Harmful Interactions: Mixing Alcohol With Medicines.
-National Institute on Alcohol Abuse and Alcoholism.
-Retrieved February 2019 from from https://pubs.niaaa.nih.gov/publications/Medicine/Harmful_Interactions.pdf
+National Institute on Alcohol Abuse and Alcoholism. from https://pubs.niaaa.nih.gov/publications/Medicine/Harmful_Interactions.pdf

 (January 2010) A comparison of lorazepam versus diazepam in the treatment of alcohol withdrawal.
-Stanford University School of Medicine.
-Retrieved February 2019 from from https://www.researchgate.net/publication/236335350_A_comparison_of_lorazepam_versus_diazepam_in_the_treatment_of_alcohol_withdrawal
+Stanford University School of Medicine. from https://www.researchgate.net/publication/236335350_A_comparison_of_lorazepam_versus_diazepam_in_the_treatment_of_alcohol_withdrawal

 (February 2019) The Deadly Worst-Case Scenario for America's Xanax Obsession.
-VICE.
-Retrieved February 2019 from from https://www.vice.com/en_us/article/qvyjxv/the-deadly-worst-case-scenario-for-americas-xanax-obsession
+VICE. from https://www.vice.com/en_us/article/qvyjxv/the-deadly-worst-case-scenario-for-americas-xanax-obsession